Hiking Pa’rus Trail with Kids in Zion National Park

 Between spring and fall, there are no private cars allowed on Scenic Drive within Zion National Park.
 The park operates a free shuttle bus service instead, which takes you to the major spots within the park.

-The Pa’rus Trail trailhead starts at the Zion NP Visitor Center (i.e.: no shuttle required), or at shuttle stops 2 or 3.
+The Pa’rus Trail trailhead starts at the Zion National Park Visitor Center (i.e.: no shuttle required), or at shuttle stops 2 or 3.
 It’s a short drive on the shuttle to either of these stops.

 Pa’rus Trail Highlights

-• Watch for the side pathways which take you to nice spots along the river.
+Watch for the side pathways which take you to nice spots along the Virgin River.

 Hiking Pa’rus Trail with Kids

-• Pa’rus trail is in middle of the canyon with little vegetation for shade.
-Bring tons of water and sunscreen and make sure the kids have hats.
+Pa’rus trail is in the middle of the canyon with little vegetation for shade.
+Bring plenty of water and sunscreen and make sure the kids have hats.

-• If you are thinking of taking a dog to Zion National Park, dogs are allowed on this trail only.
-If your kids love dogs, as ours do, they will get to pet an endless stream of families out walking their dogs.
+As mentioned above, you may be surprised to learn that the only trail trail in Zion National Park which allows on-leash dogs is the Pa’rus Trail.
+If your kids love dogs, as ours do, they will get to pet an endless stream of families out walking their dogs on this shared use trail.

-• We saw lots of small lizards scurrying across the trail.
-We also saw several large clown beetles, also fondly known as Stinkbugs.
-Beware that these stinkbugs will, if threatened, lift their butts in the air and fire a noxious liquid at you.
+We saw lots of small lizards scurrying across the trail.
+We also saw several large clown beetles, also fondly known as stink bugs.
+Beware that these stink bugs will, if threatened, lift their behinds in the air and fire a noxious liquid at you.

-• As you walk back towards the Zion NP Visitor Center, keep your eyes on the sky as you may get lucky and see a California Condor soaring overhead with its massive 9.5′ wings.
+As you walk back towards the Zion National Park Visitor Center, keep your eyes on the sky as you may get lucky and see a California Condor soaring overhead with its massive 9.5′ wings.

-• If you are limited on time and can’t do the whole walk, the stretch between shuttle stops 2 & 3 is the nicest.
-The stretch between 1 & 2 follows the South Campground for most of the way, which ruins the nature feel slightly.
+If you are limited on time and can’t do the whole walk, the stretch between shuttle stops 2 & 3 is the nicest.
+The stretch between 1 & 2 follows the South Campground for most of the way, which dampens the nature feel slightly.

-• Zion National Park has a fun and educational Junior Ranger Program.
-Get a workbook from the Visitor Center early in your visit so your kids will have a chance to complete their assignments during your visit and hopefully earn their Zion Canyon Junior Ranger badge.
+Zion National Park has a fun and educational Junior Ranger Program.
+Get a workbook from the Visitor Center early in your visit so your kids will have a chance to complete their assignments during your visit and hopefully earn their Zion National Park Junior Ranger badge.

 Where to Stop for Lunch or a Break